edgedb/edgedb/docs/guides/deployment/heroku.rst

 Heroku
 ======

-:edb-alt-title: Deploying EdgeDB to Google Cloud
+:edb-alt-title: Deploying EdgeDB to Heroku

 In this guide we show how to deploy EdgeDB to Heroku using a Heroku PostgreSQL add-on as the backend.